trainingnns/trainingnns.github.io/README.md

 ## Research Experiments with Neural Nets<a name="resexp_nns"></a>

 Deep learning is a field that has an important empirical side.
-In order to train a neural network succesfully the only design is not enough, you would need to make trial-error iterations in order to tune the different elements.
+In order to train a neural network succesfully merely choosing the design is not enough, you would need to make trial-error iterations in order to tune the different elements.
 You can evaluate the performance of your neural network using different metrics, such as accuracy and mean square error.
 Software like [tensorboard](https://www.tensorflow.org/tensorboard?hl=es-419) allows you to monitor the performance of different runs simultaneously.
 Tools like [Keras Tunner](https://www.tensorflow.org/tutorials/keras/keras_tuner) in tensorflow and [Ray Tune](https://pytorch.org/tutorials/beginner/hyperparameter_tuning_tutorial.html) in pytorch are handy for optimization and fine-tunning the different hyperparameters of your architecture.

 ## Data Analysis and Image Processing <a name="data_an"></a>